Over a dozen Alabama middle school students fall ill after reportedly eating edibles

 Related video: DA: Fentanyl, heroin found in ‘significant number’ of THC products seized from Pennsylvania smoke shops

-More than a dozen students fell ill at Jones Valley Middle School students in Birmingham, Alabama after reportedly eating an unidentified kind of candy.
+More than a dozen students fell ill at Jones Valley Middle School students in Birmingham, Alabama, after reportedly eating an unidentified kind of candy.

-Both local police and fire department responded to the school on Tuesday at about 12.15pm.
+Both local police and fire department responded to the school on Tuesday at about 12.15pm, AL.com reported.

 Orlando Reynolds, the captain of the Birmingham Fire and Rescue Service, said the crews were sent to the school after a report said that 11 students had noticed a general sickness after having eaten the sweets.

-The candy could have been a kind of edible gummies, AL.com reported.
+The candy could have been a kind of edible gummies, said AL.com.

-Captain Reynolds said that Birmingham Fire and Rescue Service took a 13-year-old girl to Children’s of Alabama but he added that she was alert and conscious.
+Captain Reynolds said that Birmingham Fire and Rescue Service took a 13-year-old girl to the Children’s of Alabama hospital, but added that she was alert and conscious.

+The other students who said they felt ill were taken to receive medical care by family members.

+Sherrel Wheeler Stewart, the executive director of strategy and communications at Birmingham City Schools, told AL.com that 13 students were evaluated in connection to the incident.

 Join our commenting forum